neapsix/.dotfiles/README.md

 ### Create Symlinks Manually

 If you don't want to use `stow`, you can also create the links manually.
-Using directories as in the previous example, from your home directory, run:
+Using directories as in the previous example, from your home directory, run the following commands:

 ```
 $ ln -s .dotfiles/bash/.bash_profile .bash_profile